Financial Modeling Code

 Finance is the lifeblood of any business.
 Every business organization needs finances to carry on its business activities.

 We live in a world with fierce competition in the dynamic global market.
-It could be because of the fear of competitiveness and lack of funding; many bright entrepreneurs from under-developed nations cannot open their startups.
+Many bright entrepreneurs from underdeveloped nations cannot open their startups because they fear competitiveness and lack funding.

 Now, let's focus on those businesses that have been running for a considerable time.
-As an investor or a stakeholder, it is a matter of fact that we would be curious to know where the company is slated to be in the near future.
+As investors or stakeholders, we would be curious to know where the company is slated to be in the near future.

-We know that the future can’t be predicted, but companies can make provisions for the future.
-Financial modeling is a tool by which a mathematical representation of an organization’s financial situation is derived so stakeholders can make informed decisions.
+We know that the future can’t be predicted, but companies can make provisions for it.
+Financial modeling is a tool for deriving a mathematical representation of an organization’s financial situation so stakeholders can make informed decisions.

 The building blocks of Financial Modelling are a company's financial statements, namely,